SHASWAT2000-loves-logic/Personal-Website/README.md

 **Seventh major commit (09/10/2022)** - Updated the content in the experience section,

 **Eighth major commit (09/13/2022)** - Added media queries for responsive website design.
 Media queries for screen sizes in range 481px - 767px and 768px - 1024px

+**Ninth major commit (09/14/2022)** - Added media query for mobile devices.
+Created a hamburger menu of links for mobile devices

 **Bugs/Issues** -